Spebelgenenst/ai-experement/README.md

 This is just a silly project to have some fun.
 In theory the ai could take over the entire world or just delete your hard drive... who knows...

 If the AI can code a slightly better version of itself, and the new AI does the same.
-This prosses repeated over and over, could lead to an explosion in AI smartness.
+This process repeated over and over, could lead to an explosion in AI smartness.
 This is just one scenario...

 **Install**
-1. download the latest [release](https://github.com/Spebelgenenst/ai-experement/releases) or clone the reposetory
+1. download the latest [release](https://github.com/Spebelgenenst/ai-experiment/releases) or clone the repository
-2. make shure you have all depentensies installed (google genai, discord_webhook, python-io)
+2. make sure you have all dependencies installed (google genai, discord_webhook, python-io)
    install:
    ```
    pip install discord-webhook